NFL merchandise receives a new look thanks to collaboration with FIT

 “There’s too much product out there to be able to just say I’m going to slap a logo on something and that’s why I think it’s really admirable that the NFL is like ‘reimagine our whole world and we’re going to make it.’
 I think it’s really going out on a limb for them.
 It’s a bold move and it’s going to be really good for them,” she told GeekFold.

 According to Rowley, licensing can offer the opportunity for designers to extend their vision and can be the ultimate partnership if you can influence the design and functionality of something.
 Licensing has been really important for her business in different ways, including in how it has allowed her to make things she never would have been able to make otherwise.
 For example, she said she wouldn’t be making her own wetsuits right now if she hadn’t first started making them through a license with Quicksilver.

 As for if this contest might inspire other sports leagues to think outside the box when it comes to their own designs, Rowley said she hopes it will.

 “I think this is good to get out there and I think the NFL deserves all the credit right now, but I think inevitably it will make people reimagine,” she said.

 The NFLxFIT collection is available at the NFL Shop and will also arrive in Target stores this spring.
-(Note: This NFL Shop link is an affiliate link.
+(Disclosure: This NFL Shop link is an affiliate link.
 If you make a purchase, we may earn a commission.)